My mission in life is to support learning and development professionals in being as effective as they can be.

 I have enjoyed a long career (30+ years!) as a learning and development professional, engaging in a variety of roles.
 A colleague once told me that I was a “learning professional’s learning professional “– and I like that description because it captures the idea that I dedicate my energies to supporting the development of people who consult, design, develop, and teach in corporate and academic settings.
 I founded Learning 4 Learning Professionals in 2012.

-For over a decade, I led the “Best Practice” function for the corporate university at Vanguard, where I helped to develop processes and practices to strengthen the organization’s ability to meet the needs of clients in a rapidly changing business landscape.
+For over a decade, I led the “Best Practices” function for the corporate university at Vanguard, where I helped to develop processes and practices to strengthen the organization’s ability to meet the needs of clients in a rapidly changing business landscape.

 My work is distinguished by actively and unobtrusively incorporating the rich theory and research base that under-girds our work.
 I build a lot of my recommendations and activities from industry models and research evidence so that I can be more sure that our work will have the desired impact.